LinaMaria21/cloud-notes-app/README.md

 Use the app on any device, anytime, as long as you have internet.
 Simple Organization

-Keep the notes neat and easy to follow with a clear system.
+you can keep the notes neat and easy to follow with a clear system.
 Track Your Grades
 Keep an eye on your grades, assignments, and progress.
 Easy to Use